victor-stone/json-rpc-promise/readme.md

 N.B. this is not a full implementation of the 2.0 spec.
 As of this writing it is missing notifications and batching.

-The methods in the API all return promises.
+The methods in your API need to all return promises.

 ## Example - Server
 ````javascript